-Despite humans having the free will to be able to decide whether to be genuine or not, even the definition of “free will” becomes greyer as AI and machine learning get more advanced.
+Despite humans having the free will to decide whether to be genuine or not, even the definition of “free will” becomes greyer as AI and machine learning get more advanced.

 Humans only perceive reality, especially when it comes to emotions.
 We presume certain things are true or false, genuine or disingenuous.

-If it looks like a duck and quacks like a duck, people are going to treat it like a duck.
+If it looks like a duck and quacks like a duck, people will treat it like a duck.
 That’s precisely what happened with Vector, and he’s only a glimpse of what’s to come in terms of robots with emotional appeal and understanding.
-Even with our knowledge that he nor any robot feel true emotion, just like any human, if it’s good enough at acting, people are going to buy into it and at least would want to believe that it’s true.
+Even with our knowledge that he or any robot feels genuine emotion, just like any human, if it’s good enough at acting, people will buy into it and at least want to believe that it’s true.

 So, for now, continue to enjoy petting Vector and getting his realistic feedback — and watch in awe over the next few years as robots get better and better at this so-called “acting.”